CUSTOMER STORY

 This vehicle shows exactly what I tell the Veterans coming back from war with critical injuries: Just because you’ve been injured doesn’t mean you have to change or settle for something that’s not you.

-- Mike DeLancey
+- Mike DeLancy

 The Wounded Warriors Abilities Ranch

-Amid founding a non-profit and building the Wounded Warriors Abilities Ranch, DeLancey received a new BraunAbility vehicle, a wheelchair accessible SUV.
-Reflecting on the vehicle, DeLancey said, “This vehicle shows exactly what I tell the Veterans coming back from war with critical injuries: Just because you’ve been injured doesn’t mean you have to change or settle for something that’s not you.”
+Reflecting on the vehicle, DeLancey said, "This vehicle shows exactly what I tell the Veterans coming back from war with critical injuries: Just because you've been injured doesn't mean you have to change or settle for something that's not you."

-Having a vehicle to keep up with his busy lifestyle and sufficient funding to build the Wounded Warriors Abilities Ranch, DeLancey officially opened his nonprofit on September 1, 2018, the twelve-year anniversary of his injury.
+Having a vehicle to keep up with his busy lifestyle and sufficient funding to build the Wounded Warriors Abilities Ranch, DeLancey officially opened his nonprofit on September 1, 2018, which marked the twelve-year anniversary of his injury.

-Every year on the anniversary of his injury, the Wounded Warriors Abilities Ranch hosts an “Alive Ride” to raise money and help more Veterans.
-Since its founding DeLancey’s nonprofit has helped thousands of Veterans.
-In recognition of his service to the armed forces, DeLancey has receive a Purple Heart, a NATO medal, and service campaign medals for his time in Iraq and Afghanistan.
+Every year on the anniversary of his injury, the Wounded Warriors Abilities Ranch hosts an "Alive Ride" to raise money and helpp more Veterans.
+Since its founding, Delancey's nonprofit has helped thousands of Veterans.
+In recognition of his service to the armed forces, DeLancey has received a Purple Heart, a NATO metal and service campaign medals for his time in Iraq and Afghanistan.
+To read more Veteran stories or learn about BraunAbility vehicles and mobility products for Veterans, visit our Veteran Resources page.

 Read Other Customer Stories

-Amy Parker-Stayton, from Missouri
+Dale Helton, from Missouri

-Amy Parker-Stayton, from Missouri Read More
+Dale Helton, from Missouri Read More

-Charles Greenwald, from Connecticut Read More
+Henry Eichner, from Florida Read More

 Tracie Ridgeway, from Indiana